diego-hartmann/PokeCharm/README.md

 <img src="https://static.wikia.nocookie.net/pokemonet/images/8/87/004CharmanderFRLG.png/revision/latest?cb=20130505000902&path-prefix=pt-br" width="10%" height="10%" />

 ## Techs used to this project and steps of their installations:

+- obs: They are listed in order of instalation and usage.

 [PokeAPI](https://pokeapi.co/): The original pokémon data.
 PokeCharm displays the data for each Pokémon from their oficial API.

 <img src="https://raw.githubusercontent.com/PokeAPI/media/master/logo/pokeapi_256.png" width="15%" height="15%" />